-If you’re in the fitness business, your job is to inspire and educate your clients to be their best, strongest and healthiest selves.
+If you’re in the fitness industry, your job is to inspire and educate your clients to be their best, strongest and healthiest selves.
 This translates perfectly to email marketing.

-You have valuable information, skills, and services to share, so why not get them out there to an audience who’s waiting for them?
+You have valuable information, skills, and services to share, so why not get them out there to a target audience who’s waiting for them?

-In this email marketing guide for gyms and personal trainers, you’ll learn how to implement solid email marketing strategies to continuously bring in new business.
+In this email marketing guide for gym owners and personal trainers, you’ll learn how to implement solid email marketing strategies to continuously bring in new business.
 The email campaigns will also help you build a community of loyal customers who, with your help, can achieve their fitness goals.

-Your forte is motivating people to be their best selves and creating workout plans that'll get your clients the results they want, not email marketing, right?
+Your call-to-action (CTA) is motivating people to be their best selves and creating workout plans that'll get your clients the results they want, not email marketing, right?

-Even as a gym or personal coach, you'll want to get busy with email marketing.
-It's simply the best channel to attract new prospects and maintain relationships with your clients.
+Even as a gym owner or personal coach, you'll want to get busy with email marketing.
+It's simply the best digital marketing channel to attract new members, sell memberships, and maintain relationships with your current members.